 Moving Image Education

-Moving Image Education helps young people to analyse, explore and understand the meaning of what they’re watching and hearing; and enable them to create films themselves.
+Moving Image Education is a Scottish film education project funded by Creative Scotland.
+There are lots of resources and activities on its website to help young people analyse, explore and understand the meaning of what they’re watching and hearing; and enable them to create films themselves.

 Young audience development – links